Nigerian forces fight Islamists near lawmakers' Abuja quarters

 "No sooner had the team commenced digging for the arms, than they came under heavy gunfire attack by other Boko Haram elements," the statement said.

-Apo is a large, high-end development originally designed for legislators while they are in office but now occupied by a mixture of lawmakers, other politicians and retired officials.

-It houses the two top lawmakers: Senate President David Mark, the country's third most powerful person, and Aminu Tambuwal, speaker of the lower house.

-The last known attack by the sect in Abuja was in November last year, when gunmen stormed a special anti-robbery police barracks and freed 30 prisoners, killing two police officers.
+The last known attack by the sect in Abuja was in November last year, when gunmen stormed a special anti-robbery police barracks, freeing 30 prisoners and killing two police officers.
 That attack was claimed by Ansaru, a Boko Haram offshoot.

 By far the most high-profile attack in the capital was in August 2011, when a suicide car bomb tore through the U.N. building, killing 24 people and gaining Boko Haram international notoriety.